CanDIG/candig-schemas/doc/source/intro.rst

 retrieval of information on, for instance, single genes or genomic regions.

-For a full list of the GA4GH API goals, see :ref:`apigoals`
+For a full list of the CanDIG API goals, see :ref:`apigoals`

 Schemas and formats